About the University

 About CSUSB

 California State University, San Bernardino is a preeminent center of intellectual and cultural activity in Inland Southern California.
 The San Bernardino Campus opened in 1965, and is set at the foothills of the beautiful San Bernardino Mountains.
 The Palm Desert Campus opened in 1986 as the “Coachella Valley Center”; a permanent site was granted in 1994 and the first permanent building occupied in 2002.
-The university serves approximately 19,000 students each year on its two campuses, and graduates over 5,000 students annually.
+The university serves approximately 18,000 students each year on its two campuses, and graduates approximately 5,000 students annually.

 Vision Statement